parkpow/platerec-documentation/source/index.html.md

 - `{"threshold_d":0.2, "threshold_o":0.6}`: By default the engine will use those thresholds to filter the detection and OCR results.
 Anything below that will be discarded.
 You can set different values.
 - `{"mode":"fast"}`: The number of detection steps is always 1.
 On average it gives a **30% speed-up**.
 May result in lower accuracy when using images with small vehicles.
 - `{"mode":"redaction"}`: Used for license plate redaction.
 It includes more candidates during the plate detection step.
 This configuration will **miss fewer plates** but will increase the number of false positives (objects that are not license plates).
+- `{"detection_rule":"strict"}`: The license plates that are detected outside a vehicle will be discarded.

 ### JSON Response